Find synonyms Find exact match

 The permanent loss of hair that characterizes LPP is postulated to emanate from the site in which inflammation occurs.
 Unlike alopecia areata, a nonscarring form of hair loss in which inflammation is most concentrated around the follicular bulb, LPP demonstrates an inflammatory infiltrate concentrated around the follicular infundibulum and isthmus (figure 1 and picture 3).
 The follicular “bulge,” a site of pluripotent stem cells involved in regeneration of the lower portion of the hair follicle during follicular cycling is located within this same region.
 Damage to the bulge region may account for the development of permanent alopecia .

-Other observations that may offer insight into the pathogenesis of LPP include the detection of reduced expression of peroxisome proliferator-activated receptor (PPAR)-gamma in specimens of LPP, and the detection of antibodies against the INCENP protein in a patient with Graham-Little-Piccardi-Lasseur syndrome (GLPLS) [13,14].
+Other observations that may offer insight into the pathogenesis of LPP include the detection of reduced expression of peroxisome proliferator-activated receptor (PPAR)-gamma in specimens of LPP, and the detection of antibodies against the INCENP protein in a patient with Graham-Little-Piccardi-Lasseur syndrome (GLPLS) [15,16].
 PPAR-gamma is a transcription factor that may be critical for the maintenance of normal pilosebaceous units and INCENP is a component of the centromere involved in cell mitosis.
 In addition, the predilection of frontal fibrosing alopecia (FFA) for postmenopausal women and the apparent response of some cases to antiandrogenic treatment has raised questions about whether androgens are involved in the pathogenesis of FFA [8,17].
 Further study is necessary to determine the relevance of a retrospective study that found a higher rate of early menopause among women with FFA than in the general population .

 CLINICAL PRESENTATION — Classic lichen planopilaris (LPP), frontal fibrosing alopecia (FFA), and Graham-Little-Piccardi-Lasseur syndrome (GLPLS) have both overlapping and distinct clinical features.
 Perifollicular inflammation, follicular hyperkeratosis, and cicatricial alopecia occur in all three variants.
 The distribution of involvement is the most prominent distinguishing clinical feature.